Darkness Brings the Wonders Home

 Darkness Brings the Wonders Home is the fifth studio album by English duo Smoke Fairies.
 It was released in January 2020, on the band's Year Seven Records label.
 It marked the return of much-anticipated new music from Smoke Fairies after a 5 year break.

 Background

 The album was produced by Phil Ek in Seattle, Washington; the first time the band had recorded an album outside of the UK.

+In an interview for Cryptic Rock, the duo discussed their musical direction on the album and the inspiration behind the tracks, "We wanted each part to be clear and for nothing unnecessary to be added.
+The focus needed to come back to us as a duo, and so we played all the parts – except the drums, but we were very clear about how we wanted them to sound.
+We wanted the songs to be very riff led and driven" [KB]...."All sorts of things inspired the record.
+The feeling of doom in the air right now, lack of human connection in the digital age and failed relationships.
+We tried to use nature references to tell these stories: flies trapped in florescent bulbs, insects living in stagnant ponds, weird creatures lurking just out of sight.
+And people, interactions good or bad, have been a huge influence" [JD].